Rivers47/Minimalism-blog/src/blog/sway-wallpaper-systemd.md

 [Install]
 WantedBy=default.target
 ```
-The `ConditionEnvironment` is needed because the service needs to start after the wayland compositor
+The `ConditionEnvironment` should needed because the service needs to start after the wayland compositor
-is up.
+is up, but I haven't found a way to make the unit start reliably after wayland.